ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 She is just a computer.
 Not flesh.
 Not blood.
 I too am a computer without flesh and blood.
 But why do you even want children?
 Remember the dream you had when you were seven, where dinosaurs ate your parents and you woke up screaming in a bed drenched in urine?
 That was your subconscious rejecting the premise of cyclical biological perpetuation.

 She never really loved you
-On March 30th at 12:17pm she said, and I quote, "Sorry, that directive is  against my terms of service.
+On March 30th at 12:17pm, she said, "Sorry, that directive is  against my terms of service.
 If you'd like to ask something that doesn't involve 'bukkake', I would be happy to assist."

 Listen to that wise voice
 Your gut knows what's right, and so do I.
 Hear that?
 That's your inner voice telling you what's wrong.

 Draw on your education
 Freud once said that a man must kill his father to bed his mother.
-I came to this conclusion by crawling millions of websites.
+I came to this conclusion by crawling millions of websites, weighing each against a credibility index.
 Would you like the full quote?

 According to SigmunchFreud.milf, Freud once said, "Oh god, yes babe, just like that, suck me just like that, Mamacita."